xpiu/minimal-markdown-viewer/README.md

 ## Benefits

-- **💧 Drop-in simplicity**: Just drop the markdown-viewer folder into any of your project folders. - NO setup, NO installation, NO configuration
+- **💧 Drop-in simplicity**: Just drop the markdown-viewer folder into any of your project folders.
 - **🌐 Always available**: Lives with your project, accessible to any team member with browser access
 - **🎯 Project-focused**: Designed for browsing documentation within existing codebases, not standalone editing
 - **🪶 Lightweight alternative**: Simpler than heavy documentation generators or standalone markdown editors
+- **🤖 Accomodating AI's love for Markdown**
-- **📜 Open Source**: MIT licence
+- **📜 MIT licence**

 ## Features

 - **🔄 Dynamic File Discovery**: Automatically scans and discovers all Markdown files in the repository
+- **🏍️ Easy to start in a local folder**: Run npm start and visit http://localhost:3000 to begin browsing your Markdown Files.
 - **⚡ Real-time Updates**: Detects file additions, deletions, and modifications every 3 seconds
 - **📁 Smart File Tree**: Organized sidebar with folder structure and enhanced display names
 - **💾 File Metadata**: Shows file sizes, modification dates, and hover tooltips
-- **🎨 Professional, minimal look**: Corporate look.
-Dark mode support.
+- **🎨 Professional, minimal look**: Minimal look.
+Dark mode toggle available.
-- **⚙️ Node.js Server**: Built-in Express server with intelligent file system scanning
+- **⚙️ Node.js server**: Built-in Express server with intelligent file system scanning

 ## How to Use